jahwi/bget/README.md

 8. Multiple download methods: Bget has many ways to get a script.
 These are: Jscript, VBScript, Powershell, BITSAdmin and CURL.

 ## Running Bget
-Captain Obvious: Bget is a command-line tool, so it needs to be run from the command line.
+Captain Obvious: Bget is a command-line tool, so it needs to be run from the CLI.
 A typical Bget command looks like this:
 `Bget [-switch] [-method] [ARGUMENT]

 Here’s an example:

-Scenario: You want to fetch a script named test from the server.
+Fetching a script named 'test' from the server.
 The easiest way to do this would be:

 `BGET -get -usecurl test`